Ali Ahmed (soccer)

-Ali Ahmed (born October 10, 2000) is a Canadian professional soccer player who plays as a midfielder or left-back for Major League Soccer club Vancouver Whitecaps FC and the Canada national team.
+Ali Ahmed (born October 10, 2000) is a Canadian professional soccer player who plays as a wide midfielder or winger for club Norwich City and the Canada national team.

 Early life

+Ahmed was born in Toronto to Ethiopian parents and grew up in Lawrence Heights.
+He began playing youth soccer at age six with the North Toronto Nitros.
+His mother, Muna Isa, enrolled him in a wide range of extracurricular activities from a young age, including swimming, basketball and tutoring, hoping to give him opportunities she had not had growing up.
+Ahmed has said that although he was drawn more strongly to basketball as a child, spending many evenings watching or playing pickup games, his mother held him to his earlier commitment to soccer and insisted he continue attending training even when reluctant, a discipline he has credited as foundational to his later career.

-Ahmed was born in Toronto to parents from the Oromo Region of Ethiopia.
-In 2018, he went on trial with the Toronto FC Academy, who were ready to sign him to join the academy, but he opted to head to Portugal to trial with the U19 side of C.F.
+In 2018, he went on trial with the Toronto Academy, who were ready to sign him to join the academy, but he opted to head to Portugal to trial with the U19 side of C.F.
 Os Belenenses, but was unable to sign as he was under 18.
+Ahmed has said the club's coaching staff were impressed with his performance during the trial, but that he was unaware at the time that international players needed to be 18 to complete a permanent move, which prevented a signing.
 He then went to Spain, before returning to Toronto, before returning to Europe to trial in Portugal, the United Kingdom, and the Netherlands.
 In November 2019, he trialed with the Vancouver Whitecaps Academy and then trialed again the following year, and in August 2020, he joined the Vancouver Whitecaps Academy.
-In 2021, he played with the Vancouver Whitecaps FC U-23.
+In 2021, he played with the Vancouver Whitecaps U-23.
 He attended pre-season camp with the first team in 2021 and 2022.

 Club career

+Whitecaps FC 2

+Ahmed has said his trial with the Whitecaps' second team in March 2021 went well enough that head coach Vanni Sartini promoted him to preseason training with the first team within the same week, despite Ahmed initially only hoping to make the second-team roster.
 In March 2022, he signed a professional contract with Whitecaps FC 2 in MLS Next Pro.
 He made his professional debut on March 26 against Houston Dynamo 2.
 He led the team in assists with five in 2022.
 He was named the 2022 WFC2 Player of the Year.